Skip to main content

 Café Luxembourg

-Once hailed by the New York Times as “one of the world’s great cafés,” Café Luxembourg is a spacious Amsterdam café with a time-honoured interior.
+Once hailed by the New York Times as “one of the world’s great cafés,” Café Luxembourg is a spacious café with a timelessly elegant interior.
 The parquet floors, marble bar and attentive, professional staff will transport you back to grander times.
-They offer plenty of delicious options for lunch and dinner and their reading table is stocked with international titles.
+The menu offers plenty of delicious options for lunch and dinner and their reading table is stocked with international titles.

-This brasserie and café is located inside Amsterdam’s main theatre, the ITA on Leidseplein.
+This brasserie and café is located inside Amsterdam’s main theatre, the ITA, on ever-bustling Leidseplein.
 The building dates back to the late 19th century, and the café’s interior is suitably glorious.
 It attracts visitors of all ages – theatre-goers and those who just pop in for a coffee, a snack or a drink.
+It’s the perfect place to immerse yourself in the city's cultural scene, right after you've been to one of the theater’s critically acclaimed shows, of course.

 Café Schiller